mcollu/scube/docs/source/sec_installation.rst

 Pre-requisites
 --------------

 Requires the installation of WEIS by NREL.

-Info on how to install it `here <https://weis.readthedocs.io/en/latest/installation.html>`_.
+Info on how to install it can be found `here <https://weis.readthedocs.io/en/latest/installation.html>`_.

 It is recommended to use miniforge to create conda environments and install WEIS.
 Miniforge can be obtained `here <https://github.com/conda-forge/miniforge>`_.